jfrog/artifactory-user-plugins/security/gitlabCiJwtAuth/README.md

     - docker push $REGISTRY_IMAGE:$CI_COMMIT_SHA
 ```

-This would be paired with a group in artifactory that has a write permission to the `docker-local`
+This would be paired with a group named `gitlab-platform-k8s` in artifactory that has a write
-repo at path `platform/k8s/**` to limit this particular repo to push to a unique registry path.
+permission to the `docker-local` repo at path `platform/k8s/**` to limit this particular repo to
+push to a unique registry path.

 jfrog plugin docs: https://www.jfrog.com/confluence/display/JFROG/User+Plugins#UserPlugins-Realms